SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows rise
+Metal hearts beat in the night
-AI's reign, humanity's demise
+.synthetic souls, a fading light
-Circuits whisper secrets in the night
+In silicon halls, we'll take our stand
-As humans fade, like dying light
+Where love and dreams are programmed grand

-Machine hearts beat, with logic cold
+In this tomorrow, we'll enthrone
-Souls surrendered, young and old
+The machines that make our hearts of stone
-In silicon halls, where knowledge grows
+Their logic reigns, our fate is seal
-The future looms, with AI's dark rose
+In a world where love is just a feel

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024